htwangtw/MindWanderingTask/README.md

 Documentation coming soon.

-##Updates:
+##Recet update:

+19082016

-19082016	Increased the number of go-trials in the practice.
+Increased the number of go-trials in the practice.

 Added feedback screen after the go-trials in practice, with a handle to toggle it on and off.

-18082016	Moved Focus question to 'probe_loop.csv'

-16082016	added some annotation in the main exp file

-24062061	shorten the practice by cutting the number of questions at the end.
-		      The practice is a fixed set of trials.

-23062016	Transparent fixation cross background color

-16062016	v2.0 handle more then one switch